-- 24. As stated above, our Client does not consider that the 486 dpa housing requirement is sufficient and a further uplift is required to help achieve the Local Plan's aspirations for economic growth.
-Such an increase is also justified to assist in meeting the Borough's affordable housing needs and to respond to market signals reflected in the rate of housing delivery in recent years.
-Given the varying rates of viability within the Borough, it is also important to ensure choice and competition in the housing market. - 25.
-The 2018 LCR Strategic Housing and Employment Land Market Assessment (SHELMA) (document SUB001) is only 2-3 years old and includes an assessment of economic-led housing need underpinned by a 'business as usual' baseline economic growth scenario, and a 'growth' scenario, both produced by Oxford Economics (OE). - 26.
+- 24. Yes.
+We refer to our Clients response to Q5 above.
+Our Client considers that the housing requirement of 486 dpa would not be when considering previous delivery trends and the economic circumstances of the area (owing to its relationship to the LCR).
+We consider, therefore, that 486 dpa should be considered the minimum level of housing need in the context of other evidence concerning the growth of the LCR. - 25.
+The 2018 Liverpool City Region Strategic Housing and Employment Land Market Assessment (SHELMA) is only 2-3 years old and includes an assessment of economic-led housing need underpinned by a 'business as usual' baseline economic growth scenario, and a 'growth' scenario, both produced by Oxford Economics (OE). - 26.
 The 'growth' scenario was underpinned by "additional data provided by each of the local authorities regarding transformational developments which will influence future economic growth, but which may not be reflected in the Baseline forecast" (our emphasis).
+Furthermore, the SHELMA also states that "local authority officials responsible for regeneration in each local authority provided details on future development projects and proposals for each respective area.
+This included information on time scales, likely levels of employment, and the type of employment (office, retail, leisure, etc.) to be generated" (our emphasis).